Lithium is used as a mood stabiliser.

 A specialist in secondary care will usually start a prescription for lithium.
 This is because doses need to be changed based on serum lithium levels and clinical response.

 A hospital and GP may share responsibility for prescribing lithium.
-So when you complete a medicines reconciliation, make sure you have a complete medicines history.
-Hospital prescribed medicines may not appear on the GP summary.
+So, when you complete a medicines reconciliation, make sure you have a complete medicines history.
+For example, medicines prescribed by a hospital or a community mental health team may not appear on the GP summary.

 - communicate with the prescriber and supplying pharmacy